NikolaosProjects/AI-Object-Outline-and-Animation/README.md

 I used my model to extract the outlines of:

- A Cat
+1. A Cat
- A Car
+2. A Car
- An Airplane
+3. A Airplane
- A Tree
+4. A Tree
- A Mountain
+5. A Mountain

 ---ALGORITHM EXPLANATION---